A Pharmacist's Guide to CBD

 CBD has gained notoriety partly because people claim to use it for such a wide variety of conditions.
-At times, it can seem almost like snake oil in that there’s no way one thing can be useful for so many varied conditions, from arthritis to insomnia.
+At times, it can seem almost like snake oil in that there’s no way one thing can be useful for so many varied conditions.
 But this is rooted in extensive science and research.

 CBD has more than 65 molecular targets in the human body, and for this reason, it has a myriad of different mechanisms of action through which widely varied effects can result.
 In addition, the endocannabinoid system – which represents its primary targets – is present throughout the entire human body, especially the nervous system and the immune system.
 By helping the ECS to regulate these two intertwined body systems, as well as interacting with other body systems directly, CBD has a uniquely diverse set of effects.

 CBD acts as a “negative allosteric modulator” of endocannabinoid receptors, which means it binds to a unique location on the receptor, but still reduces the affinity of other ligands to the main binding spot on the receptor.
 This reduces the ability of endocannabinoid agonists like anandamide or 2-AG as well as phytocannabinoids like THC, to bind to the receptor, therefore reducing the effect they have overall.
 However, this effect also leads to an upregulation of the CB receptors to compensate for their reduced activity.